leffff/RuCode-Payroll-2022/README.md

 # RuCode-Payroll-2022
-Our solution to RuCode 2022 Payroll task
+Our top 2 solution to RuCode 2022 Payroll task